The Even Chance: Plot

+When Indefatigable captures the French merchantman Marie Gallante, Hornblower and his division are tasked with sailing the ship to port as a prize.
+Hornblower soon discovers it is sinking and beyond repair, forcing him to issue the order to abandon ship.
+In close quarters on the lifeboat, the French captain and his men quickly overpower the prize crew, and Hornblower surrenders his navigational chart, but drops his compass overboard.
+He later informs Matthews that in anticipation of the French prisoners gaining the upper hand, he deliberately mispositioned their location on the chart.
+The French captain attempts to sail to France by reversing course, but quickly becomes lost.
+Hornblower and his men regain the upper hand, and the lifeboat is soon afterward intercepted by Indefatigable, where Hornblower receives the accolades of the crew.

-Simpson joins Indefatigable (known by her crew as the Indy) after Justinian is sunk by a French ship, Papillon.
-Pellew orders a detachment including Hornblower and Simpson to enter the Gironde estuary and board and capture Papillon.
+Simpson joins Indefatigable after Justinian is sunk by the French warship Papillon.
+Pellew orders a detachment to enter the Gironde estuary and board and capture Papillon by moonlight.
 During the battle, Kennedy is incapacitated by a seizure and left in the boarding party's boat.
-Simpson takes advantage of the confusion to cut Kennedy adrift.
+Simpson takes advantage of the confusion to cut the boat free.
 When Hornblower attempts to lower Papillons main topsail, Simpson shoots at him.
-The bullet grazes his head and he falls unconscious from the mast into the water, where he is rescued by Seaman Finch.Indy is attacked by three French ships.
-Papillon, now in British hands, comes under fire from French shore batteries, and Lieutenant Chadd is killed.
-The senior officer, Lieutenant Eccleston, is mortally wounded, but before he succumbs he orders Hornblower to take command.
-As the senior midshipman, Simpson attempts to take charge, but Hornblower asserts his new authority and tells Sailing Master Bowles that if Simpson resists, Bowles has permission to shoot him.
-Simpson is detained under guard while Papillon sails to Indy's rescue.
+The bullet grazes his head, and he falls unconscious into the water, where he is rescued by Seaman Finch.Indy is attacked by three French ships.
+Papillon attempts to render assistance but comes under fire from French shore batteries.
+Lieutenant Chadd is killed, and Lieutenant Eccleston is mortally wounded, but before Eccleston succumbs he orders Hornblower to assume command.
+As senior midshipman, Simpson attempts to take charge, but Hornblower asserts his authority and orders Sailing Master Bowles to detain Simpson and shoot him if he resists.
+Simpson is held under guard while Papillon sails to Indy's rescue.

-Hornblower orders Papillons French colors to remain flying.
-Through this ruse of war, he launches a surprise assault on the French ships that are attacking Indefatigable.
-After the British victory, Hornblower accuses Simpson of attempted murder.
-Simpson issues a challenge, causing Pellew to retract his order that Hornblower not participate in duels.
-Freed from this constraint, Hornblower accepts.
+Hornblower orders Papillon's French colors to remain flying.
+By posing as a French vessel, he launches a surprise assault on the fleet attacking Indefatigable and succeeds at driving them off.
+Hornblower accuses Simpson of an attempt on his life.
+When Simpson demands his right to a duel to settle the matter, Pellew permits Hornblower to accept.

-In the duel, Simpson shoots before the command to fire and falsely claims it was an accident.
+Simpson shoots before the command to fire, then falsely claims it was an accident.
 Hornblower is not badly injured and prepares to return fire.
-Simpson tries to end the proceedings, but the seconds order him to stand his ground and await Hornblower's shot.
-Simpson begs for his life, revealing himself a coward.
+Simpson begs for his life, revealing himself as a coward.
 Hornblower fires into the air, stating that Simpson is "not worth the powder".
-Infuriated at this insult, Simpson attempts to stab Hornblower in the back.
-Pellew who was watching from a nearby rise, uses a rifle to kill Simpson just before he reaches Hornblower.
+Infuriated at this insult, Simpson pulls a dagger and tries to stab Hornblower in the back.
+Pellew, who had been watching from a distance, uses the rifle of one of his marine guards to kill Simpson with a well-aimed shot.

-Back aboard Indefatigable, Pellew tells Hornblower how impressed he has been by Hornblower's actions and states that Hornblower has a great career ahead of him if he continues as he has begun.
+Back aboard Indefatigable, Pellew tells Hornblower how impressed he has been by the young officer's actions and states that Hornblower has a great career ahead of him if he continues as he has begun.